 Ceropegia cimiciodora Oberm.

-Ceropegia cimiciodora is a succulent climber with thick, mottled twining stems that grow up to 3.3 feet (1 m) long.
-Rudimentary, ephemeral leaves are produced on widely spaced nodes on the stems.
+Ceropegia cimiciodora is a succulent climber with thick mottled twining stems that grow up to 3.3 feet (1 m) long.
+Leaves are rudimentary, produced on widely spaced nodes on the stems, and last for a very short time.
 Although of unattractive habit, the flowers are rather striking.
 The corolla is mottled grey and speckled with purple maroon.
-The top of the flowers is an open star-shape, and the petals are ciliate on the edges.
+The top of the flowers is an open star shape, and the petals are ciliate on the edges.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).